activeprospect/leadconduit-integration-json/docs/index.md

 name: JSON
 link:
 ---
-JSON is an open-standard format that uses human-readable text to transmit data objects of attribute–value pairs and arrays.
+A format using human-readable text to send data objects of attribute–value pairs and arrays.
+Accepts JSON, XML, HTML, or text responses.